There are currently no products in the cart.

 4. Do the right amount of reps and sets

 Researchers have found that as little 3 days a week of intense resistance training was sufficient for maintaining muscle mass while losing weight.

 However, it’s important to note that you should be performing both lower body and upper body exercises throughout your training.
-Splitting up your training across 4-5 days that shift between upper and lower body workouts seems to be ideal for maintaining strength and muscle mass during calorie-restricted dieting.
+Splitting up your training across 4-5 days that shift between upper and lower body workouts seems to be ideal for maintaining strength and muscle mass during a calorie-restricted diet.

 We want to focus on maintaining our strength while cutting weight.
-In order to do so, make sure that you are performing exercises at challenging weights — somewhere at or above 75% of your one-rep max.
+In order to do so, make sure that you’re performing exercises at challenging weights — somewhere at or above 65% of your one-rep max.

-Alter your workout routine when in caloric deficit
+Alter your workout routine when in a caloric deficit

 When you’re in a calorie deficit, your body has significantly less energy.
 This ultimately means that performing the same type of routine you would be doing to build muscle is going to be extremely taxing on your body.